zalando-incubator/roadblock/README.md

 > Clone this project to your local machine

 > npm install
-> npm start [GITHUBTOKEN] [ORG,ORG]
+> npm start [GITHUBTOKEN] [ORG,ORG] [TYPE,TYPE]

-> script will now run between 10 and 20 minutes and store collected data in either the default SQLite database or in a SQLite database you configure.
 ```

+- ORG can be left blank or can be a commaseperated string of orgs to index
+- TYPE can be left blank or be a commaseparated string of the following:
+  - members
+  - contributions
+  - pullrequests
+  - commits
+  - collaborators
+  - issues
+  - profiles

+Both ORG and TYPE can also use negative filters so "!topics,*" will collect all repository data except topics
+"!zalando,!stups,*" will go through all organisations that the profile have access to, except zalando and stups.

+> script will run between 10 and 20 minutes and store collected data in either the default SQLite database or in a SQLite database you configure.

+Database and json summaries will be stored in the /data folder

 ### Pre Requisites